N4SJAMK/teamboard/README.md

+## Initialize the workspace

-1. Initialize the workspace by running a initialization commands according you environment:
+Initialize the workspace by running a initialization commands according you environment:

 If you can use direct ssh access and account to github use command: